bonJoeV/C-STEM-Curriculum/Resources/CSTEM_Escape_Room/Mission_to_Unlock_the_Cathedral_Code/station1-handout-2ugsc6.md

 Program your Sphero BOLT+ to navigate a Keva plank maze using its light sensor, displaying "FOUND" on the LCD when reaching the QR code.

 ## Instructions
+- Setup a simple maze 3x3 ft with at least 4 turns and one dark section
 - Use the Sphero Edu app on the iPad to code the BOLT+.
 - Navigate the maze (~150 cm): 50 cm forward, right 90°, 40 cm forward, left 45°, 30 cm through narrow passage (8 cm), pause in dark section, 30 cm to QR.
 - Use the light sensor to pause in the dark section (luminosity < 100 lux) for 1 second.